 Targeting Cellular Immunity to Generate a Robust Antitumor Response

-By administering individually or in combination TAA-specific aβ T cells, NK cells, and γδ T cells, in-vitro-expanded autologous immune cells may synergize to yield robust antitumor activity.
+It is hypothesized that by administering individually or in combination TAA-specific aβ T cells, NK cells, and γδ T cells, in-vitro-expanded autologous immune cells may synergize to yield robust antitumor activity*.